talat-shaheen/aws-vmcreate/README.md

 # aws-vmcreate

 ## Build docker image
-Pre-requisite: Need to login to any image registry
+Pre-requisite: Need to login to any image registry and replace registry in the command below

 ```
 docker build -t  quay.io/talat_shaheen0/aws-vmcreate:latest .